Tension in Lebanon has eased drastically since Egypt's troubles hit the headlines, maybe it'll stay that way.

 For accommodation and packages, check these guys, skileb.com.
 They have been very helpful in organizing my trip from airport transportation, to gear rental, passes, hotels, chalets; everything you need, they can take care of it.

-the situation is Lebanon is great ! i have no idea why the guy from the first answer said anything about egypt and tunisia and whatever . everything is great except the weather . we are used to wild rains around november and we've barely witnessed a couple of showers . so it is expected that the skiing season will be very short but will mpst likely take place between end of jan and feb . i'm a lebanese who skies btw over 6 years ago
+the situation is Lebanon is great ! i have no idea why the guy from the first answer said anything about egypt and tunisia and whatever . everything is great except the weather . we are used to wild rains around november and we've barely witnessed a couple of showers . so it is expected that the skiing season will be very short but will mpst likely take place between end of jan and feb . i'm a lebanese who skies btw about 9 years ago